maio290/HUEston/README.md

 |    3   |   Sleep(duration) in ms  |      sleep:500 / Int32     |         The sleepduration after each iteration (if it's not a loop) or after each cycle (if loop)        |
 | 4 |   Commands  |     commands:turnOn:3|loop|campfire:3|sleep:100 / String      |                          The list of the commands for the preset - the structure is the following: function:arg1,arg2,...|function2:arg1|loop|function3:arg1                         |

-#### Current commands for presets (basically all functions from HUEFunctions.cs acquired by reflection)
+#### Current commands for presets (basically all functions from HUEFunctions.cs acquired by reflection):

 |     Command     	|                       Arguments                      	|                                                     Explanation                                                    	| Limited Range                                      	| Target   	|
 |:---------------:	|:----------------------------------------------------:	|:------------------------------------------------------------------------------------------------------------------:	|----------------------------------------------------	|----------	|